UniMath/agda-unimath/src/trees/cartesian-morphisms-polynomial-endofunctors.lagda.md

       hom-cartesian-hom-polynomial-endofunctor
   is-cartesian-cartesian-hom-polynomial-endofunctor = pr2 α

-  equiv-positions-cartesian-hom-polynomial-endofunctor :
+  equiv-position-cartesian-hom-polynomial-endofunctor :
     (a : shape-polynomial-endofunctor 𝑃) →
     position-polynomial-endofunctor 𝑄
-      ( shapes-hom-polynomial-endofunctor 𝑃 𝑄
+      ( shape-hom-polynomial-endofunctor 𝑃 𝑄
         ( hom-cartesian-hom-polynomial-endofunctor)
         ( a)) ≃
     position-polynomial-endofunctor 𝑃 a
-  equiv-positions-cartesian-hom-polynomial-endofunctor a =
+  equiv-position-cartesian-hom-polynomial-endofunctor a =
-    ( positions-cartesian-hom-polynomial-endofunctor a ,
+    ( position-cartesian-hom-polynomial-endofunctor a ,
       is-cartesian-cartesian-hom-polynomial-endofunctor a)

   naturality-cartesian-hom-polynomial-endofunctor :